powellz/gemxtest/doc/GEMX_ENGINE_UG.md

 The GEMX engine library provides building blocks for constructing matrix operation accelerators on FPGAs.
 Each engine is implemented as a C++ template class and used to accelerate one type of matrix operations, e.g. matrix matrix multiplication, matrix vector multiplication and etc. To use this engine library to build an FPGA image, a SDAccel supported platform is required.
 The Makefile provided in gemx/ folder automates the flow for generating the FPGA image with the selected engines and SDAccel platforms.

 ## 2. GEMX ENGINES IN DETAILS
 Each GEMX dense matrix engine (GEMM, GEMV, TRANSP) applies block-wise matrix computation algorithm to tile the matrices into small blocks, buffer them locally and process them with fully pipelined logic.
 The template parameters of each engine class allow users to configure the matrix block size, hence the local buffer size.
 The top function of each engine has BLAS-like interfaces, which normally include memory pointers for input and output matrices and size and lead dimension information of the matrices and vectors.
 The architecture of each engine normally includes three components connected by FIFOS.
 They are *load*, *compute* and *store/write* functions.
-The load function retrieve matrices and vectores from device memory, in this case DDR, tiles them into small blocks and transmit the block data to the compute function via a FIFO.
+The load function retrieves matrices and vectores from device memory, in this case DDR, tiles them into small blocks and transmits the block data to the compute function via a FIFO.
 The compute function retrieves the block data from its FIFO and performs required matrix operations and passes the results to the write function via a FIFO.
 The store or write function reads the block data from its FIFO, assembles them if necessary and writes the results back to the device memory.

 ### 2.1 GEMM ENGINE
 The GEMM engine is implemented by class Gemm in file gemx_gemm.h.
 The top function *runGemm* implements matrix matrix multiplications on an FGPA.
 The items below list the supported operations, the template parameters, the functions and the features of the Gemm class